delassus/Navigation/Report.md

 ### Learning Algorithm:
-The Deep Q-Learning algorithm takes two steps:
+The Q-Learning algorithm takes two steps:
 1)	A sample step
 2)	A learn step

 To sample the environment a Multi Layer Perceptron is used to estimate the value actions based on environment observations.

-Experience replay is used to reduce the oscillations of the output function of the network and accelerate the learning process by emphasizing the samples most meaningful.
+Experience replay is used to reduce the oscillations of the output function of the network and accelerate the learning process by emphasizing the most meaningful samples.
 During the Learning step, a batch of past experiences is randomly sampled to train the agent.
 The randomness of this experiences selection, helps also the learning process by reducing correlation between input samples.

 ### Hyperparameters:
 The parameters pertaining to the algorithms are

 •	Replay buffer size

 •	Minibatch size,

 •	the discount factor

 •	the learning rate

 •	update rate

 •	epsilon init value, final value, update value

 The parameters pertaining to the network are

 • Number of layers

 • Number of nodes in each layer.

 • The neural network optimizer: Adam optimizer and its parameters.

 ### Model Architecture:
 The model architecture is defined by 5 variables:
-State_size is input dimensions of the network Action_size is the output dimensions of the network Seed will initialize the weights of the network fc1_units and fc2_units are the number of nodes in the hidden layers of the network
+State_size is the input dimensions of the network Action_size is the output dimensions of the network Seed will initialize the weights of the network fc1_units and fc2_units are the number of nodes in the hidden layers of the network